sarahcdev/sarahcdev/README.md

 **sarahcdev/sarahcdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🛠️ I’m currently working on Java apps and blog posts
+- 🛠️ Come for the technology, stay for the pop culture takes
 - 💬 Ask me about security
-- 🪴 House plant collector
+- 🪴 I will read anything you write, if you didn't use AI
-- 👯 I’m looking to collaborate on getting Ws in Verdansk 🎮
+- 👯 Very bad CoD player 🎮
 - 📫 How to reach me: <span>sarahc</span><span>.</span><span>io</span><span>.</span><span>contact</span><span>[at]</span><span>gmail</span>